 CNN anchor Anderson Cooper says he first knew “something was different” around the age of 6 or 7.
 “I’m not sure I knew the word ‘gay’ at the time, but I realized something was up.”
-Imagine being a kid with questions, and you live in Florida, where asking a teacher could get them fired.
+Imagine being a kid with questions about your life, and you live in Florida, where asking a teacher could get them fired.

 Does that sound like hyperbole?
 HB 1557/SB 1834, the “Don’t Say Gay” bill, would prohibit classroom discussion about sexual orientation or gender identity through the third grade.
 Parents can sue for damages—in a legal system already stretched beyond its limits.
 This vague law purports to be about parental rights.
 What if your parents are gay?
 In Florida, it’s perfectly legal (and admirable) for gay people to marry and/or adopt.
 But now, our state wants to prohibit any mention of that fact in school until a kid turns 9.
 Any of you with kids—how many questions do they ask in a day?
 How curious do they get about things you don’t want to talk about?
 Kids are smart.
 It’s the adults I worry about.
 Some of them seem to think it’s dangerous to teach kids to be decent human beings.